 Humility – When we’re standing up for what we believe in, it’s easy to get aggressive and arrogant.
-But, we must try our best to be calm and humble in order to earn respect and get our point across.
+But, we must try our best to be humble in order to earn respect and get our point across.

-How to stand up for what you believe in
+5 ways to stand up for what you believe in

 As we delve further, here are some tangible steps that you can take to be heard and give voice to others as well.